pedrobrnpng/inej_portfolio/data/projects/man_sitting_chair_material.md

 ---
-title: "Man sitting in a chair with is material"
+title: "Man sitting in a chair with his material"
 type: "Observational Drawing"
 colaborators: ""
 sound: ""